JaimePSantos/BolsaAveiro/README.md

 2. The parser is then called to perform a syntactic analysis over these tokens, and returns an abstract syntax tree (AST) as output.
 3. The translator is fed an AST as input, and returns a translated string as output.
 This is achieved by *visit* methods, whose purpose is evaluate and translate the content of the nodes that compose the AST.
 4. The rudimentary GUI compiles the functionality of the aforementioned modules in a an application that allows the user to either input the formulas directly, or load them from a file.
-The user is then able to save these translations as a `.kyx` file, ready to be used in [KeYmaera X](https://github.com/LS-Lab/KeYmaeraX-release).
+The user is then able to save these translations as a single, or multiple `.kyx` files, ready to be used in [KeYmaera X](https://github.com/LS-Lab/KeYmaeraX-release).
 It also provides a page with the history of translated formulas.

 Structure of the program follows [this](https://github.com/davidcallanan/py-myopl-code) respository.